dh4u/bootcamp-react-resume/README.md

 an online CV typically looks like, have a look at [this example](https://jonbloomer.com.au).

 ## The Solution
-My solution is a [ReactJS based personal resume website](https://dh4u-bootcamp-react-resume.herokuapp.com/) forked from Tim Baker's [template](https://github.com/tbakerx/react-resume-template).
+My solution is a [React based personal resume website](https://dh4u-bootcamp-react-resume.herokuapp.com/) forked from Tim Baker's [template](https://github.com/tbakerx/react-resume-template).

 ### <a href="https://dh4u-bootcamp-react-resume.herokuapp.com/">LIVE DEMO</a>